gautamigolani/gautamig.github.io/_news/announcement_1.md

 inline: true
 ---

-Completed my M.Sc. in Electrical Engineering from NUS, Singapore 🎓.
+Graduated from NUS, Singapore with a M.Sc. in Electrical Engineering 🎓.